astutus/olimp.run/src/content/post/Catholicism.md

 description: "In the quiet weight of Holy Week, a personal reflection on the beauty, contradictions, and enduring truth within the Catholic tradition."
 publishDate: "2025-04-17T10:00:00Z"
 tags: ["faith", "catholicism", "spirituality", "holy-week", "reflection"]
+hidden: true
 ---

 During Holy Week, a time traditionally devoted to reflection and renewal, I’ve taken the chance to revisit my own stance toward the Catholic Church — both emotionally and intellectually.
-It started with a question: **Why am I still Catholic, knowing what I know?**
+It started with a question:

+> **Why am I still Catholic, knowing what I know?**

-What followed was a deep conversation — part reflection, part late-night dialogue with a good friend.
-A friend with insight, honesty, and no fear of asking the hard questions.
+What followed was not just solitary reflection — but also a string of late-night conversations with a good friend.
+Someone open, honest, and unafraid to ask hard questions.
+And those questions shook something loose.

----

-## What sets Catholicism apart?

-- **Sacramental worldview** – Seeing grace made visible in the material world.
-Bread, wine, water, oil, the body — all become vessels of God’s presence.
-- **Mystical tradition** – A deep contemplative current: Teresa of Ávila, John of the Cross, Brother Lawrence, Meister Eckhart — saints who sought union with God not just in doctrine but in direct experience.
-- **Historical continuity** – Through all its mess, Catholicism has preserved an unbroken line of teaching and sacramental life going back to Christ and the Apostles.
-- **Universality** – A Church that includes monks and mystics, revolutionaries and rulers, peasants and philosophers — all under one roof.
-- **Spiritual tools** – Fasting, confession, spiritual direction, liturgical rhythm, prayer of the hours, the Rosary.
-We’ve forgotten many of these tools — but they are still ours.
-Catholicism contains within it a whole system of **ascetic discipline** and **spiritual scaffolding**.
-Muslims haven’t forgotten theirs.
-Maybe it’s time we picked ours back up.

----

-## Why does Islamic discipline fascinate me?

-- **Clear structure**: Five daily prayers, Ramadan fasting, no alcohol.
-- **Communal rhythm**: The Muslim world moves as one — same fast, same prayer, same reverence.
-- **No compromise**: For the faithful, God is truly first.
-Not metaphorically — but tangibly, in time, in choices, in life.

-This is what impresses me: discipline with heart.
-No gap between values and action.

-It’s no surprise that someone like **Khabib Nurmagomedov** shines so brightly.
-His faith is his compass.
-His strength is his serenity.
-His example is the message.

-> Stoic virtue + Islamic consistency = a figure Aurelius would have admired.

-But does that mean Catholics are meant to be lazier?
-No.

----

-## Catholics have the same tools — we just forgot how to use them

-We too have a sacred rhythm:

-- The **Liturgy of the Hours** (matins, vespers, compline)
-- The **Rosary**, the **Angelus**
-- **Friday fasts**, **Advent**, **Lent**

-We’re not missing instruments — just the will to play them.
-The problem isn’t doctrine.
-It’s **distraction, dilution, and decadence**.
-We’ve grown soft.
-But the way back is already here.

 ---